heidelberg-hepml/lorentz-gatr/README.md

 ```
 The warm_start_idx specifies which model in the models folder should be loaded and defaults to 0.

-The configuration files in this repository define small models to allow quick test runs, these are NOT the configuration files used for the paper.
-The hyperparameters used for the paper can be found there.
+The default configuration files in the `config` folder define small models to allow quick test runs.
+If you want to reproduce the longer experiments in the paper, you can use the configuration files in `config_paper`.

 ## 3. Using L-GATr